squirrel-prover/squirrel-prover/documentation/sphinx/source/index.rst

 Squirrel directives
 ===================

-In addition to the objects above, the ``coqrst`` Sphinx plugin defines the following directives:
+In addition to the objects above, the ``squirreldomain`` Sphinx plugin defines the following directives:

-``.. coqtop::`` A reST directive to describe interactions with Coqtop.
+``.. squirreltop::`` A reST directive to describe interactions with Coqtop.
     Usage::

     .. squirreltop:: options…